-We will obtain written consent from parents/carers, or students aged 16 and over, for photographs and videos to be taken of students for communication, marketing and promotional materials.

-Where we need parental consent, we will clearly explain how the photograph and/or video will be used to both the parent/carer and student.
-Where we don't need parental consent, we will clearly explain to the student how the photograph and/or video will be used.
+We will obtain written consent from parents/carers for photographs and videos to be taken of their child for communication, marketing and promotional materials.
+We will clearly explain how the photograph and/or video will be used to both the parent/carer and pupil.
 Uses may include: